kko3ch/diary-app/README.md

 # Diary Application

-- An application for jouraling events.
+- An application for journaling events.

 ## Username